Harish-2502/CCC-Team-72/fn/README.md

     )
 ```

-Function build and deployment on the lcoal Fn server:
+Function build and deployment on the lcoal Fn server (these commands have to be run from the directory containing the `wmcp` funciton directory):
 ```shell script
 fn deploy --app wcapp --local pywcmp fn list functions wcapp